luiz-rafael/luiz-rafael/README.md

 ### Hi there, I'm Luiz Rafael! 👋

-I'm a recent data science graduate passionate about exploring the world of data and deep learning.
-I'm actively seeking opportunities and collaborations on projects related to data science and deep learning.
+I am a Data Analyst and Developer with experience in Big Data, Business Intelligence, and Data Analytics.
+In addition to my professional experience and freelance projects, I am an enthusiastic student of Machine Learning, Data Science, and System Development.
+My strong foundation in database management, especially at an advanced level, complements my passion for exploring new horizons in the field of artificial intelligence and software solutions development.
+My skills include data collection, storage, and processing from open sources, creating graphical dashboards, and statistical reports, automating data extraction processes, integrating with APIs, and Python-based ETL development.
+I am an expert in business intelligence tools, database modeling, statistics, data visualization, and much more.
+With my commitment to continuous learning, I am prepared to contribute to driving strategic decisions and innovation in any organization.

 🔭 **Currently Working On**: Data analysis and continuously honing my skills in data structures and algorithms.

-🌱 **Currently Learning**: Python for data science and machine learning.
+🌱 **Currently Learning**:
+* Python for data science and machine learning.
+* Go System Developer
+* AWS System Cloud

-🤝 **Looking to Collaborate On**: Data science and deep learning projects.
+🤝 **Looking to Collaborate On**: Data science, deep learning, Developer Database projects.

 ### Connect with Me